-HAProxy 2.7 is now available!
+HAProxy 2.7 and HAProxy Enterprise 2.7r1 are now available!

 Register for the webinar HAProxy 2.7 Feature Roundup to learn more about this release and participate in a live Q&A with our experts.